 Methods

-We updated our assumptions of treatment of dengue for ambulatory cases and hospitalizations, based on estimates from 2002 to 2010 [4].
+Based on estimates from 2002 to 2010 [4], we updated our assumptions of treatment of dengue for ambulatory cases and hospitalizations].
 Using the consumer price index for Puerto Rico, we projected these costs to 2019 USD.
-Similarly, we took the GDP per-capita for Puerto Rico in 2016 [5] and projected it’s value to 2019.
+Similarly, we took the GDP per-capita for Puerto Rico in 2016 [5] and projected its value to 2019.

 Costs for dengue burden in Puerto Rico